-A documentary that reflects upon the importance of learning black history in the U.S. in order to shape a better future for our young black citizens, starting with Chicago.
+A documentary that reflects upon the importance of learning black history in order to shape a better future for our young black citizens, starting with Chicago.

 With Sankofa, the filmmakers want to start a dialogue with the black community about their future and the ways in which progress can be made.
-The history of Chicago’s black community is important for young children to learn from, as they may one day be essential in finding solutions for future generations.
-How important is it for black children to learn their history?
+Black history is important for young children to learn from, as they may one day be essential in finding solutions for future generations.
+How important is it for everyone, especially black children to learn their history?
 Sankofa posits that by knowing their past, these children can open doors towards a better, safe future.

 Sankofa Chicago is a sponsored project through FRACTURED ATLAS, a 501(c)(3) non-profit arts organization.
 Contributions for the charitable purposes of Sankofa Chicago must be made payable to “Fractured Atlas” only, and are tax-deductible to the extent permitted by law.